-Furthermore, observe the secondary but interesting difference between the QUAN-TIFIERS (some, all) and (not all, no).
-These two pairs are duals of each other (the first member of one is the negation of the second member of the other).
+(the first member of one is the negation of the second member of the other).
 Concretely, this means that the constraints on the positive and negative boxes were simply reversed from one to the other: what served as a potential YES test box for one was a NO test box for the other.
 Interestingly, we observe an asymmetry in response rates: the YES bar for (not all, no) is not as high as the NO bar for (some, all) is low.
-This suggests that participants did not perform the task via judgments of similarity (which of the two groups does the test box resemble the most?) - in which case the asymmetry would be unexpected - but rather engaged in a rule discovery task in which the positive exemplars played a different role from the negative exemplars.
+This suggests that participants did not perform the task via judgments of similarity (which of the two groups does the test box resemble the most?)-in which case the asymmetry would be unexpected-but rather engaged in a rule discovery task in which the positive exemplars played a different role from the negative exemplars.
 Overall, these first considerations suggest that participants solved the task as we were hoping.

 Let us now move on to the question of how to interpret these data to shed light on the main point of interest.
 Imagine an ideal world in which participants always infer one of the two rules based on the quantifiers in the pair, and never any other rule.
 Then the YES items (where both rules are satisfied) and NO items (where neither rule is satisfied) should be at ceiling and floor, respectively.
 In this ideal world, the responses to TARGET items give us a direct measure of preference between the two rules.
 In actual fact, various biases, errors, and additional rules can play into the task, and hence YES and NO items are not at ceiling/floor.
 Still, the positioning of TARGET items within the range between the two extremes provided by YES and NO items provides a measure of preference: the closer TARGET is to YES, the more the weaker quantifier is preferred to the stronger.
-This rescaling of the range for TARGET items to the span between YES and NO eliminates noise created by general yes/no biases and rules that are weaker or stronger than both quantifiers in the pair (for more details, see the discussion in the supplemental material).
+This rescaling of the range for TARGET items to the span between YES and NO eliminates noise created by general yes/no biases and rules that are weaker or stronger than both quantifiers in the pair (for more details, see the discussion in the appendix, §A).